-132 If the event that gave rise to forfeiture of an entitlement in respect of a member ceases to affect that member, the trustee may re-establish any rights in the member that the trustee thinks fit.
+134 If the event that gave rise to forfeiture of an entitlement in respect of a member ceases to affect that member, the trustee, with the employer-sponsor's consent, may re-establish any rights in the member that the trustee thinks fit.
 They must not be greater than they were before the forfeiture.